18 Surprising Things you didn’t know about Haiti!

 11) Haiti has a high cost of living

-Many Haitian families spend 60% of their monthly income on food.
-Families living under the poverty line.
-80% of the population spend at least 75% of their earnings just on food.
+ManyĀ Haitian families spend 60% of their monthly income on food, including families living below the poverty line.

-This leaves very little funds for other basic necessities such as medicine, clothing and education.
+This leaves minimal funds for other necessities such as medicine, clothing and education.

 Get Connected with eSIM